Legacy SEMP

 For information about which port to use, see Default Port Numbers (for appliances and software event brokers) and Client Application Connectivity and Security (for PubSub+ Cloud).

-For information on how to set the SSL listen port on an event broker, refer to Enabling System-Level SEMP Service.
+For information on how to set the SSL listen port on an event broker, see Enabling System-Level SEMP Service.

 2. The management application then sends HTTP POST messages to issue SEMP v1 commands to the event broker.